pglaum/uptime.py/README.md

 # uptime.py

-`uptime.py` is made to run in github actions as a scheduled workflow and will check, if your sites are up!
+`uptime.py` is made to run in github actions as a scheduled workflow and will check if your sites are up!

 ## Workflow